symfony/symfony-docs/cookbook/service_container/scopes.rst

 .. note::

-    In Symfony 2.6 and previous versions, there was another alternative based on ``synchronized`` services.
-However, these kind of services have been removed starting from Symfony 2.7.
+    Prior to Symfony 2.7, there was another alternative based on ``synchronized`` services.
+However, these kind of services have been deprecated starting from Symfony 2.7.

 .. _changing-service-scope: